r3d91ll/Baram/README.md

 ## License

 Details about the project's license are included here, outlining the permissions and restrictions for using and distributing Baram.

-## Acknowledgments

-Our heartfelt thanks to the community, especially those who have contributed code, feedback, and support to the project.

-## Roadmap

-1. Update the README.md with additional details and notes.
-2. Refactor baram.py to use NVLM (NVIDIA Management Library) instead of nvidia-smi for retrieving GPU information.
-3. Refactor baram_graphs.py to support the updated baram.py, implement live graphing to the CLI, and generate historical graphs using the log created by baram.py.
-4. Discuss the merits of creating a configuration helper script to assist users in identifying and configuring fan control settings, taking inspiration from existing fan control tools.